fangq/iso2mesh/trunk/iso2mesh/README.txt

  the outputs of this subroutine can be easily plotted using
      patch('Vertices',cutpos,'Faces',facedata,'FaceVertexCData',cutvalue,...
            'FaceColor','interp');

+==== function plottetview(session,method) ====
+ runtetview(session,method)
+ wrapper for tetview to plot the generated mesh
+ input:
+	 session: a string to identify the output files for plotting
+        method:  method
 === # Miscellaneous functions ===

 ==== function valnew=surfdiffuse(node,tri,val,ddt,iter,type1,opt) ====